timbrock/flexile.js/README.md

 If an inappropriate value is passed in to one of these functions, then changes will not be made.
 So what is or isn't appropriate?
 For themes, transitions and aspects you just need to pass in a suitable string: some combination of letters, numbers, dashes and underscores.
 (As in the HTML section above, that is one that matches the JavaScript regular expression /^[A-Za-z\d_-]+$/.)
 An array of such strings can be used to set or add one or more items.
 For key bindings you must pass in objects (or arrays thereof).
 Each object must include a `code` property with a numeric value that represent the [keycode](http://keycode.info/) of the key you want to use and a `value` property whose own value is either a string or a number.
 If it's a string it will be accepted if it matches the regular expression above, but it will only do something useful if it matches one of the following: "first", "last", "previous", "next", "theme", "aspect", "transition" or "fullscreen" (see the section `flexile.create`).
 In the examples above, the call to `setKeys` associates the string "previous" with the left-arrow key and the string "next" with the right arrow key.
 If the value of the value property is a number, *n*, then the key with the associated code will be used to move the *n*th slide to the top of the stack (the first slide is 0, not 1).

-To make things a little more confusing, you can also set/add themes, aspects and transitions using objects with appropriate "name properties" and include additional properties in objects passed:
+To make things a little more confusing, you can also set/add themes, aspects and transitions using objects with appropriate "name" properties and include additional properties in objects passed:

 ``` JavaScript
 <script>